A simple approach for quantizing neural networks: Introduction

 where the \emph{activation function} $\varphi:\R \to \R$ acts entry-wise on vectors, and $A^{(\ell)}:\R^{N_{\ell-1}}\to \R^{N_\ell}$ are affine maps given by $A^{(\ell)}(\z):= \W^{(\ell)\top}\z+\b^{(\ell)}$.
 We call $\W^{(\ell)}\in\R^{N_{\ell-1}\times N_\ell}$ and $\b^{(\ell)}\in\R^{N_\ell}$ the \emph{weight matrix} and \emph{bias vector} associated with the $\ell$-th layer of $\Phi$.
 The $i$-th \emph{neuron} (without activation) of the $\ell$-th layer is then the map $\z \mapsto (\w_i^{(\ell)})^\top \z + b_i^{(\ell)}$, where $\w_i^{(\ell)}$ denotes the $i$-th column of $\W^{(\ell)}$.
 In modern machine learning, neural networks have become the state-of-the-art tool for various tasks like speech recognition, autonomous driving, and games \cite{lecun2015deep,schmidhuber2015deep,goodfellow2016deep}.
 Nevertheless, such networks tend to require a large number of layers, and a large number of parameters $N_\ell$ per layer.
 As a result, they are associated with high computational costs, both in storage/memory and in power usage.
 In order to reduce these costs, one approach is to use coarsly quantized parameters, i.e., quantized weights of the neural network (see \cite{guo2018survey, deng2020model, gholami2021survey}).
 This can be achieved either by restricting the elements of $\W^{(\ell)}$ and $\b^{(\ell)}$ at training time to take on values from a discrete finite set, or by replacing them with elements from such a set after training \cite{krishnamoorthi2018quantizing}.
 The first approach entails \emph{quantization-aware training}, whereas the second involves \emph{post-training quantization} and is the focus of our work.
 In this context, quantization consists of replacing the, e.g., 32-bit floating point numbers that constitute the weights of an already trained neural network with coarsly quantized counterparts that can be represented with many fewer bits.
 The challenge lies in not degrading the performance of the network by doing so.

 To accomplish this task, one can progressively approach the problem one layer at a time, quantizing each neuron (column of $\W^{(\ell)}$) in the layer before advancing to the next layer.
-Ignoring the bias terms for the moment and considering a layer of the neural network of width $N_\ell$, one can select an appropriate \emph{alphabet} $\mathcal{A}$ and devise a map
+Ignoring the bias terms for the moment and considering, for example, the first layer of the neural network of width $N_1$, one can select an appropriate \emph{alphabet} $\mathcal{A}$ and devise a map